bhillmann/mice5992-2017/project1/README.md

 ## MiCE 5992 Project 1

 ### Background
 This is a short tutorial on how to get started on your individual project.
+Please show all work, including all commands run, by entering them into the Word document here.

 ### Setup
 1. Connect to MSI